What is the essence of the CCM program?

 Most courses are 13 weeks, the equivalent of a college semester.
 They tend to run from September to December and February to May.
 Students re-enroll at the beginning of each semester.

 The fee for a 13-week semester is currently set at $325.

 Do you have a sliding scale or scholarship program?

 If you would like to participate in a class, but finances are a barrier, CCM can offer you a payment plan.
 Partial scholarships will also be available on a limited basis.
-Please contact firstname.lastname@example.org to discuss a payment plan or apply for a scholarship.
+Please contact our Treasurer, Marty Jacobs, to apply for a scholarship: email@example.com

 What is your payment and refund policy?